AdobeDocs/workfront.en/help/quicksilver/wf-api/api/specify-api-version-integrations.md

 >[!IMPORTANT]
 >
-> Integrations that do not specify a version of the API in the URI are automatically routed to the Default Version of the API and will fail to work after July 1, 2018.
+> Integrations that do not specify a version of the API in the URI are automatically routed to the Default Version of the API.

 ## Updating Integrations to Use Supported API Versions